orchardtree/intro-the-shell-ide/README.md

 data or to verify their guess, they _open up the hood_.
 Learning to be a developer (_computer mechanic_?) is similar.
 You must start "looking under the hood" of your computer.
-To access the "hood's" contents, you must use the shell.
+To access the "hood's" contents, you must use the terminal.

-Developers "talk" to the computer by engaging it at the shell level.
-The shell is just another way to collaborate with the computer.
+Developers "talk" to their computers through the terminal.
+The terminal is just another way to collaborate with the computer.
 It might feel "old-school" or clunky at first compared with Windows or MacOSX.
 As you learn more, though, it might surprise you!

-Shell skills are critical in being a developer or HTML author.
-Comfort in the shell is an assumption for many technical jobs.
+Terminal skills are critical in being a developer or HTML author.
+Comfort in the terminal is an assumption for many technical jobs.

 ## Learning Objectives

-1. Define what a shell program is
-2. Recognize a shell interface
 3. Recognize operating systems providing a shell
+1. Define what a terminal program is
+2. Recognize a terminal interface

 ## Define What a Shell Program Is